-By some twist of historical fate, the repository of thousands of artifacts and relics from the world’s longest contiguous civilization – 5,000 years as the Chinese proudly claimed – could be found in Taiwan.
+By some twist of historical fate, the repository of thousands of artifacts and relics from the world’s longest continuous civilization – 5,000 years as the Chinese proudly claimed – could be found in Taiwan.
 For this reason, I received marching orders from my sister via Facebook to visit the National Palace Museum in Taipei.
 “All the cultural heritage of China under one roof,” was her pitch, echoed by my Taiwanese friend, Sam, who offered to take me there.

 Coming by train from a neighboring city, Sam met me at Shilin Metro Station, close to my digs, then we caught a bus to the museum about 20 minutes away.
-At street level, the main exhibition hall of Gugong (the museum in Chinese) with a façade of distinctly traditional architecture was sprawling massive.
+At street level, the main exhibition hall of Gugong (the museum in Chinese) with a façade of distinctly traditional architecture was sprawling.
 I was thankful I wolfed down a huge serving of waffle for brunch.
 That much sugar was required to power this visit.

 The collection was massive.
 Save for the mainstays, it was possible not to see the same display each visit as the items were rotated every few months.
 Thousands more were hidden in storage, some would most likely never see the light of day.